Skip to main content

 How white will my teeth get?

-Results vary based on your starting shade, the type of staining, and the whitening method used.
+Results vary based on your starting shade, type of staining, and whitening method used.
 Most patients achieve 6-10 shades whiter with professional in-office treatment, and 4-8 shades whiter with take-home trays.
 Yellow and brown stains respond best to whitening, while gray stains from aging or medications are more stubborn.
-Teeth naturally have varying shades—we'll help you achieve a bright, natural-looking result that complements your complexion.
-Using a shade guide during your consultation, we'll discuss realistic expectations for your specific case and show you before-and-after photos of similar patients.
+Teeth naturally have varying shades—we help you achieve bright, natural-looking result that complements your complexion.
+Using shade guide during consultation, we discuss realistic expectations for your specific case.

 How long do whitening results last?

 Professional whitening results typically last 1-3 years with proper maintenance, though individual results vary based on lifestyle habits.
 Coffee, tea, red wine, dark sodas, berries, and tobacco products cause stains to return faster.
-Excellent oral hygiene—brushing twice daily, flossing, and regular professional cleanings—helps maintain your bright smile longer.
-Most patients enjoy their results for at least a year before noticing gradual darkening.
-Periodic touch-ups using your custom take-home trays (usually 1-2 times per year) easily restore your original whiteness.
-We provide touch-up gel refills at a reduced cost for existing patients.
+Excellent oral hygiene—brushing twice daily, flossing, and regular professional cleanings—helps maintain bright smile longer.
+Most patients enjoy results for at least year before noticing gradual darkening.
+Periodic touch-ups using custom take-home trays (usually 1-2 times per year) easily restore original whiteness.

 Safety & Side Effects